 - Offer Language Options – Patients come from all backgrounds and may speak one or more languages.
 A patient portal should have the capability to display content in different languages to accommodate all end-users.
 Patient portals are often customizable to allow patients to set their portal to languages including English, Spanish, French, German, Portuguese or Italian.

 - Select a Name and URL – Some of the most important components of a patient portal are the name and URL.
 Portal names often reflect the name of the business but can differ based on the preferences of the facility.
 The URL should be simple and easy to remember for patient convenience.

 - Add Recognizable Images – Enhance the appearance of the patient portal with health-related images or videos.
 Many patients interact more with pages that contain media instead of only blocks of text.
 Image resolution should be of high quality to avoid blurry photos.

 - Consider Mobility – Patients often access their health information on their smartphone or other devices.
 For this reason, patient portals should be accessible on all types of devices.

 Patient portals offer an excellent way for individuals to stay involved with their own health care by connecting with educational resources and accessing their own medical records online.
 Portals can provide patients with peace of mind by having the ability to see their health data anytime, anywhere without waiting for a call from their doctor.

 Developing a custom patient portal requires the guidance of an experienced custom software development team.
-Located in Maryland, Orases is a custom software development company that specializes in the creation of custom patient portals for healthcare providers.
+Orases is one of the leading healthcare software development companies in Maryland that specializes in the creation of custom patient portals for healthcare providers.
 For more information or to discuss an upcoming portal project, schedule a consultation with the professionals at Orases today.